trivago/gollum/docs/src/gen/formatter/envelope.rst

 .. code-block:: yaml

-	This example will add a line number and a newline character to each message printed to the console.
+	This example adds a line number and a newline character to each message printed to the console.

 	 exampleProducer: